What Makes a Mindful Morning Routine

 FIT IN SOME EXERCISE

 The magic of exercise.
 This could be anything as energetic as going for a walk or jog to following a nice long stretch or yoga class.
 Something that moves your body and gets the blood pumping a little will do wonders for both the body and mind first thing in the morning.
-It sets you up for a healthier day all round and creates mindfulness with regards to fuelling your body properly too.
+It sets you up for a healthier day all around and creates mindfulness with regards to fuelling your body properly too.
 Physical activity relieves stress and is strongly linked with improvements in self-confidence.